Bibles |

 Several versions of the Greek Jewish Scriptures and the New Testament,

-with and without accents Does not allow movement to other versions after the search, so you
+Does not allow movement to other versions after the search, so you

 cannot do a search on the unpointed text an see the results in the